terrytay/tp/docs/DeveloperGuide.md

  * *size_flag* - refers to "-s" flag

 ## Appendix E: Instructions for Manual Testing
+ __NOTE__: These tests are not exhaustive and testers have to do more exploratory testing to ensure the accuracy of the software's features.

 ### Testing for Study Area Search

 #### Search by location, name, address

- * To test for accuracy of loose search, test 'bux' to see if
+ * To test for accuracy of loose search, test "bux" to see if it returns locations related to Starbucks.
+#### Search by flags only
+ * To test for accuracy of flags, test either "-p", "-i", "-o" or "-s {integer}"
+#### Search with both, (1) location, name or address , and , (2) flags
+ * To test for accuracy, test "{location/name/address} {flags}".
+ * Since flags must come as a second argument in this case, test for "{flags} {location/name/address}"